 Each quarter the corporate ITW EHSS team requests information from all ITW manufacturing and owned facilities about any environmental inspections and resulting fines, if any.
-These business locations also provide a description and the amount of any fines and enforcement orders they receive when they occur.
-They also provide a description of their actions plans to resolve the problem.
-In the reporting year one location faced a minor enforcement order setting a temporary limit on the amount of water they could withdraw because of drought in the region.
-This facility created a water reduction action plan which included restricting non-essential water use, increased maintenance of the plumbing and employee education.
-The drought has ended, but their water conservation efforts have not.
+These business locations also provide a description and the amount of any fines and enforcement orders they receive when they occur, and will include a description of their action plans to resolve the problem.
+In the reporting year, no locations reported any water-related regulatory violations.
 [Fixed row]